jimlinntu/Compiler2019/final/README.md

 ├── parser.y ( the yacc file )
 ├── scanner.l ( the lex file )
 ├── spec.ppt ( the final project specification )
-├── testcases
+├── testcases ( *.in is the input program, *.out is the output target language program ) │   ├── assignment.in
-│   ├── assignment.in
+│   ├── assignment.out
 │   ├── declare.in
+│   ├── declare.out
 │   ├── expression.in
+│   ├── expression.out
 │   ├── for.in
+│   ├── for.out
 │   ├── if-for-nested.in
+│   ├── if-for-nested.out
 │   ├── if.in
+│   ├── if.out
 │   ├── nestedfor.in
+│   ├── nestedfor.out
+│   ├── nestedif.in
-│   └── nestedif.in
+│   └── nestedif.out
 ├── util.c
 └── util.h
 ```